The Noble Public Library presents a session of its Studio 204 group for adults, at 5:45 p.m. Monday, Dec. 12 in the Ina Byerly Activity Room.

-Registration is not required, although those attending can check out a copy of the book in advance at the library's Information Desk.
-Ages 18 and up may participate.
+Registration is not required, and those attending can check out a copy of the book in advance at the library's Information Desk.

-The Noble Public Library presents a morning of activity for preschoolers and their caregivers at its weekly Tadpole Tuesdays, set for 10:30 a.m. most Tuesday mornings in the Ina Byerly Activity Room.
+The Noble Public Library presents a morning of activity for preschoolers and their caregivers at its weekly Tadpole Tuesdays, set for 10:30 a.m. the first two Tuesday mornings of the month in the Ina Byerly Activity Room.

 The library hosts the weekly programs geared to ages 2-5, with a variety of learning activities.

-Registration is not required to attend any of the programs.
+Registration is not required to attend any of the afterschool discussions.